 We’re food folks, not math people.
 But perhaps our most favorite equation ever?
 Chocolate + hazelnuts = gianduia.
 (That’s essentially what Nutella is, folks.)
-It’s a basic yet brilliant mathematical expression.
+It’s a basic yet brilliant mathematical expression in the Piedmont region of Italy.
 And it perfectly illustrates how the sum is most definitely greater than the parts.
+Michelangelo couldn’t have expressed this creative brilliance any better.
+Originally published August 30, 2013.–Renee Schettler Rossi

 Special Equipment: Ice cream maker